Environment

 Linde MH has introduced resource-saving measures at nearly all of its sales and service entities—including opportunities for truck refurbishment, return systems for batteries, and partnerships for the return and recycling of tires.
 The refurbishment process extends the service life of forklift trucks and improves material efficiency and the environmental balance, such as their carbon footprint, energy consumption, and VOC emissions.
 This significantly reduces the overall demand for energy and raw materials, as well as the amount of waste generated.

-The mixed production line in Aschaffenburg, where several different truck models are assembled on the same line, is another way in which the company is using resources more efficiently.
+The mixed production line in Aschaffenburg, where several different truck models are assembled on the same line, is another example of how the company is using resources more efficiently.
 As well as offering economic advantages, this production method is also extremely beneficial from an environmental perspective: The smaller production area reduces the need for raw materials and energy for the construction, operation, and maintenance of the infrastructure.
-The forklift trucks built on the mixed model line have also increased the degree of automation in production, for example through the use of robot welding.
+The level of automation in production was also increased in the case of forklift trucks built on the mixed production line, for example through robotic welding.
 This not only has environmental benefits, such as reducing power peaks, but also health benefits, as employees in many areas are no longer directly exposed to the hazards of the welding process, such as heat and smoke.

 Making the most economical use of resources has become the established approach at the Weilbach site, too: Parts that are indispensable for all forklift trucks have been cast here since 1975.
 The team at the foundry produces counterbalances that are made entirely from melted scrap from all over Europe and are assembled in Aschaffenburg.
 Depending on the product line, a counterbalance can weigh between 700 and 3300 kilograms.